jonaskahn/javaee-adf-faces-with-ejb/README.md

-# Free sample Oracle ADF Faces with EJB
+# A template for Oracle ADF Faces/ EJB

 ### Getting started
 ______